ome/omero-guide-scripts/docs/parameter_description.rst

 The possible parents are PROJECT, DATASET, SCREEN, PLATE, RUN, WELL, depending on which object type \
 is exported.
 These columns are ignored by default by the import script (see "*Columns to exclude*")

-Include namespace
+Include Namespace
 -----------------
 For the export script.
 Check the box if you want to include in the CSV the Namespace \
 associated to each Key as the first row of the document. (this output is understood by the import script).

-Include tags
+Include Tags
 ------------
 For the export script.
 Check the box if you want to include in the CSV a column for the Tags \
 attached to the target objects.
 The Tags are in the TAG[TAGSET] format if the Tags are part of a Tagset.

-Split values on
+Split Values on
 ---------------
 For the import script.
 The characters used to split the cells in the CSV into multiple entries. \
 The character used here must be different from the chosen CSV separator character.